serenayj/nlp_lab/content/post/Conference Papers/EMNLP/2025/index.md

   - Dr. Guanhua Chen
 They are our lab's long-term collaborators.

-For our Findings paper, we thank our internal (CU Anschutz) clinical collaborators:
+For our Findings paper, we thank:
+ Internal - CU Anschutz
   - Dr. Elizabeth Goldberg (Emergency Medicine)
   - Dr. Samantha Stonbraker (College of Nursing)

-We thank Northeastern University:
+ Northeastern University
   - Dr. Bingsheng Yao
   - Dr. Dakuo Wang
 For contributing their valuable insights from NLP and HCI experiences.